olleharstedt/tellstory/README.md

         <alt ifSet="man">man!</alt>
     </sentence>

-If not alt is possible to choose, an error will be printed.
+If no alt is possible to choose, an error will be printed.

 #### Macros